Naturhistoriska/Georg/georg-backend/README.md

         * s-fbo (From GBIF)
         * socken (From swe-virtual-herbarium)
 * countryCode - Search for specific country (Optional)
     * At present georg-pelias only can georference locations in the nordic countries.
 By default, the search searches locations in all the nordic countries.
-By add countryCode swe, the search searches locations only in Swed
+By add countryCode swe, the search searches locations only in Sweden
 * size - define number of suggestions shall be returned from API.
-The default number is 10
+The default size is 10
 > Autocomplete
 With autocomplete, user can type in text from georg-ui and get a real-time result suggestions back without having to type the whole location.
 Autocomplete takes same query parameters and options as Forward geocoding.

 > Reverse geocoding
 Find what is located at a certain coordinate location.
-Reverse geocoding can not georeference on custom dataset based on limition of Pelias.
+Reverse geocoding are not working on custom datasets based on limition of Pelias.

-Reverse geocoding takes query parameters and options:
+Reverse geocoding takes following query parameters:
 * lat - latitude
 * lng - longitude
 > Reverse geocoding with coordinates